 Yes!
 Feel free to swap in almonds or peanuts, or opt for sunflower seeds if you have a nut allergy.

 I won’t recommend this.
 This gravy tastes best when served hot as soon as it is made.
 On refrigeration, because of the yogurt, the taste will change.
-Moreover on reheating the paneer cubes lose their softness and can become hard.
+Moreover on reheating the paneer cubes lose their softness and can become chewy.

 If necessary, you can swap the paneer for a firm block of tofu.
 While I haven’t tried it myself, I suppose opting for a dairy free yogurt and either omitting the cream or swapping for coconut cream should also work fine!